 Such are the attacks of the enemy of our souls.
-The torrent of raging waters comes rushing in when you think all is calm; violently tearing away at your strength and stability, your very existence.
+The torrent of raging waters comes rushing in, violently attempting to tear away your strength and stability, your very existence.
 And yet, when the water subsides, we see not devastation, but beauty.
-It’s as if the rock courageously stands, bearing the force of the attack, it’s very being stripped away piece by piece.
-In the end, the torrent shapes it into a structure of awe and beauty.
+As the rock courageously stands, bearing the force of the attack, as the torrent shapes it into a structure of awe and beauty.

 This is how I am being shaped into the image of Christ.
 Though the enemy rages, I will not be overcome but instead produce a beauty that compels others to come and see the wonder of it all.
 It’s not easy nor fun to go through those torrents but knowing the beauty and wonder it creates gives me determination to stay steadfast in the midst of the rage so that I may display His glory.